BrowserWorks/website/src/content/docs/docs/support/android/custom-search-engines.md

 1. Tap the search engine icon in the address bar.
 2. Tap **Search Settings**.
-3. Under the Address bar section toggle any of the following settings:
+3. Under Search settings, you can toggle any of the following:

+- **Show search suggestions**: Display search suggestions from your default search engine when you enter URLs or keywords in the address bar.
+- **Show in private sessions**: Display search suggestions when searching from the address bar in private browsing sessions.
+Note: This option is only active if "Show search suggestions" is toggled on.
+- **Show recent searches**: Display recent searches when searching from the address bar.
+- **Search browsing history**: Include your browsing history in searches from the address bar.
+- **Search bookmarks**: Include your bookmarks in searches from the address bar.
+- **Search synced tabs**: Search tabs that you have synchronized from another copy of Waterfox using Waterfox Sync.
+- **Show voice search**: Display the microphone icon to perform a web search using voice.
 - **Autocomplete URLs**: Autocomplete website addresses entered into the address bar.
 - **Show clipboard suggestions**: If the last thing you copied to the clipboard was a link, the option "Fill link from clipboard" shows up when you tap the address bar in a new tab.
-- **Search browsing history**: Include your browsing history in searches from the address bar.
-- **Search bookmarks**: Include your bookmarks in searches from the address bar.
-- **Search synchronized tabs**: Search tabs that you have synchronized from another copy of Waterfox using Waterfox Sync.
-- **Show voice search**: Display the microphone icon to be able to perform a web search using voice.
-- **Show search suggestions**: Display search suggestions from your default search engine when you enter URLs or keywords in the address bar.
-- **Show in private sessions**: Display search suggestions when searching from the address bar in private browsing sessions.

 ### Add a search engine